 Policy

-Working with rangatahi and tamariki in remand homes
+Working with tamariki and rangatahi in remand homes

-Social workers and remand home kaimahi support rangatahi and tamariki when they are in, or transitioning to or from, a remand home.Practice framework prompts for this policy
+Social workers and remand home kaimahi support tamariki and rangatahi when they're living in or transitioning to or from a remand home.Practice framework prompts for this policy

 Our practice framework helps us make sense of and organise our practice so it is framed in te Tiriti o Waitangi (the Treaty of Waitangi), and draws from te ao Māori principles of oranga, within the context of our role in statutory child protection and youth justice in Aotearoa New Zealand.